BatesJ72/Heart_Disease_ML_Model/Project_Proposal.md

 # Heart Disease Machine Learning Project

-### Goal: Take data on heart disease and predict if a person is likely to get it.
-The input portion would be a person putting in data on their lifestyle and it would give them the likelihood that they would develop heart disease.
+### Goal: Take data on heart disease and predict if a person is likely to develop this condition.
+The input portion of the project will allow a person to input their informationand it would give them the likelihood of developing heart disease.

 ### Routes
 - Home: Explains the project